brunetto/cv/index.md

 Reportage \| Events&Concerts \| Portraits \| Weddings

-I am a versatile photographer with a passion for capturing authentic moments through reportage-style photography.
-My work spans various genres, from the raw, candid energy of street photography to the expansive beauty of landscapes.
-I specialize in photographing concerts, where I thrive on the challenge of documenting the vibrant atmosphere and emotion of live performances.
-Whether at a wedding, in a bustling city street, or a serene natural setting, I aim to tell compelling stories through my lens, bringing a unique perspective to each subject and scene.
+I am a professional photographer focused on capturing people, their emotions, and their stories.
+I specialize in reportage, portraits, and weddings, always adapting to the needs of those I photograph.
+My work spans from social movements to travel and landscapes, always with an eye for human presence.
+I also cover concerts and live events, capturing their energy and atmosphere.
+I combine creativity with a structured and result-oriented approach, ensuring each project is managed with care and efficiency.
+Whether working independently or in a team, I prioritize organization and collaboration to deliver high-quality images that truly reflect each client’s vision.

 **DevOps Team Leader @ THRON** `March 2023 - April 2024`